Clinical Evaluation Plan

 - Any deviations from the manufacturer’s literature search protocol.

-- Overall conclusions regarding the adequacy of search methods, likelihood of having retrieved all relevant data, and methods used to avoid bias.
+- Overall conclusions regarding the adequacy of search methods, the likelihood of having retrieved all relevant data, and methods used to avoid bias.

 It makes sense to differentiate between “context” and “pivotal” data:

-- context data describes the state of the art (commonly the introduction / literature part of papers)
+- Context data describes the state of the art (commonly the introduction / literature part of papers)

-- pivotal data is used for the appraisal, i.e. that’s the data describing the actual study and outcome(s).
+- Pivotal data is used for the appraisal, i.e. that’s the data describing the actual study and outcome(s).
 In the best case, the pivotal data is about the actual device you’re claiming equivalence to.

 4.2 Literature Appraisal Criteria

-Describe your criteria for clinical data which you deem acceptable for you clinical evaluation.
+Describe your criteria for clinical data which you deem acceptable for your clinical evaluation.
 Firstly, the information should be relevant, secondly, you’ll probably have some additional hard criteria, like requirements for the study design etc.